 You can file to have your record sealed at the Courthouse that you were to appear in.
 Since no charges were filed, pursuant to Penal Code section 849 et seq your arrest is now considered a "Detention Only".

-You can also Petition the police department that arrested you for a Finding of...Read more »
+You can also Petition the police department that arrested you for a...Read more »

 If you let a person with a Suspended License drive your car, it can be impounded!
 It doesn't matter if your license is valid; it's the Driver who must have a valid license.
 Hopefully you didn't acknowledge knowing their DL was Suspended and can get your car out of impound faster.